 There are no rent control laws under the Georgia landlord-tenant law or specific information regarding rent increase.
 As such, Georgia landlords are free to charge whatever rent amount they want.

-When it comes to rental increases, no Georgia law bars you from increasing by whatever amount you wish.
+When it comes to rental increases, Georgia will not bar you from increasing by whatever amount you wish.
 However, charging too high of a price can negatively effect the relationships between Georgia landlords and tenants.

 4. Lease Termination